 For reference, the creek entered the camp’s 150 acre lake before coming out the other side to form the stream that our camp bridge spanned.
 The bridge where staff were watching out for a ten foot wall of water.

-I laughed and said, even if there was a ten foot wall of water coming, it would not translate into anything huge on our side of the lake because the lake would absorb that initial rush.
+I laughed and explained that even if there was a ten foot wall of water coming, it would not translate into anything huge on our side of the lake because the lake would absorb that initial rush.
 They weren’t convinced.
 They had been given walkie talkies, so it was obviously serious.

 Pulling up next to the camp office, I walked in to find it empty except for one person who was manning the phone to hear the latest from the emergency.
 I then headed over to the dining hall where my boss, the camp director, was holding an urgent staff meeting on the back deck to explain the evacuation plans.